When and where to watch this weekend’s NFL Wild Card Playoff games

-DALLAS, Texas (NEXSTAR) — NFL teams playing this weekend have a tough road to Miami for the Super Bowl.
+DALLAS — NFL teams playing this weekend have a tough road to Miami for the Super Bowl.
 Since 1990, when the current 12-team playoff format was introduced, teams seeded Nos.
-3-6 have reached the Super Bowl only 12 times and none since the 2012 Ravens.
+3-6 have reached the Super Bowl only 12 times, and none since the 2012 Ravens.

 Meanwhile, teams with a first-round bye have reached the Super Bowl 46 times in that span.